Sitecore/sitecore-ios-sdk/README.md

-# Sitecore's Mobile SDK ver.
+# Sitecore Mobile SDK ver.
 1.0.0

 # Introduction

-Sitecore Mobile SDK is a framework that is designed to help developers produce iOS based applications that use and serve the Sitecore content.

-This guide describes the Sitecore Mobile SDK Framework should be useful for developers who are looking for information about the framework’s API.
+Sitecore Mobile SDK is a framework that is designed to help the developer produce iOS based applications that use and serve content that is managed by Sitecore.
+This should enable you to rapidly develop iPhone applications utilizing the full phone features (camera, location, accelerometer and gestures for example).
+The applications can then request content from Sitecore efficiently and securely.
+Details on what is contained in the Sitecore package and the iOS project template and libraries can be found below.
+The framework comes with a sample project that makes it very easy to start writing apps, along with comprehensive developer documentation, and several sample projects, including the iPhone/iPad application based on the Nicam demonstration site.
+Sitecore Web API is a new Sitecore REST-style web service that outputs JSON, that enables the mobile applications to get content from Sitecore efficiently and securely.
+However this service is also useful for many other purposes outside of iOS development, including Android/Windows Phone development and even desktop apps and tools, and for this reason it is packaged and documented separately.

 Please follow this chapters for more details: